Sightseeing in Rome

 Fun Seekers in Rome

 For something a little more bohemian get off the beaten track and head to the district of Trastevere.
 Packed full of wonderful restaurants, bars and pizzerias, the area comes alive at night as musicians busk in the main square and the ever-fashionable Italians take a walk before their evening meal.
 If you’re determined to seek out a club, Rome also has its fair share, many of which can be found in and around the Testaccio area.
-Bars in the centre of town are good places to begin as most have tables outside where you can sit around and people-watch until the small hours.
-If you want drunken good times meeting other foreigners and predatory locals, head for one of the hundreds of Irish/Scottish pubs.
+Pubs in the centre of town are great places to begin, and the Irish bars get particularly merry.
+Pull up a chair on the tables dotted about outside the venues and people-watch until the small hours.
 In the summer most nightclubs close down, and nightlife relocates to the seaside and to 'villages' around the edge of town.

 If shopping's your thing start at Piazza di Spagna and visit all the glamorous shops that Rome has to offer.
 There are plenty of high-street names in the city and lots of big names too including Prada, Dolce & Gabbana, Gucci and Armani!